2015 Paris Terror Attacks Fast Facts

 -- Belgium citizen, spent time in Syria.

 -- Ringleader of the attacks.
-He directed three attackers in the theater by phone from a few blocks away, according to French terrorism analyst Jean-Charles Brisard.
+He directed three attackers in the Bataclan by phone from a few blocks away, according to French terrorism analyst Jean-Charles Brisard.

--- Abaaoud joined ISIS in 2014.
+-- Joined ISIS in 2014.
 He has been implicated in the planning of a number of terror attacks and conspiracies in Western Europe, notably a plot broken up in Belgium in January 2015.

 -- French air strikes were carried out against an ISIS training camp in Raqqa in October 2015 in an effort to kill Abaaoud, a French counterterrorism source told CNN.